blackgear/mono_pac/README.md

     }
 </pre>

-So put all var xx = yy in the root field will accelerate the PAC file.
+So put all var xx = yy in the root scope will accelerate the PAC file.

-PS: if code in the root field of the PAC file will be run many times, we should put the var inside the FindProxyForURL just before it being used.
+PS: if code in the root scope of the PAC file will be run many times, we should put the var inside the FindProxyForURL just before it being used.

 ## LICENSE
 The MIT License